 For more complex scenarios, see UsbDriveDoSomethingHowto.

 Before you disconnect the device, don't forget to unmount it.
-This can be done by
+This can be done in one of the following ways:

-- right clicking the desktop icon and selecting "Unmount" (or in some cases, "Eject").
+- Right-click the desktop icon and select "Unmount" (or in some cases, "Eject").

-- in the file manager window you can also click on an "eject" button against the name of the mounted volume.
+- In the file manager window, click on the "eject" button next to the name of the mounted volume.

-- right clicking the icon in the launcher and selecting "Unmount".
+- Right-click the icon in the launcher and select "Unmount".

 Get the Information

-Sometimes devices don't automount, in which case you should try to manually mount it.
-First, you must know what device we are dealing with and what filesystem it is formatted with.
+Sometimes, devices don't automount, in which case you should try to manually mount them.
+First, you must know what device you are dealing with and what filesystem it is formatted with.
 Most flash drives are FAT16 or FAT32 and most external hard disks are NTFS.
+Type the following:

 sudo fdisk -l